broadinstitute/VariantBam/docs/syntax.rst

     region@myvcf.vcf
     rule@!hardclip;!duplicate;!qcfail;!supplementary

 The global tag will apply through all of the regions.
-If you want to reset it for everything, just add ``global@every
+If you want to reset it for everything, just add ``global@every`` back onto the stack.

-To make things run a little faster, you can set the order so that the more inclusive rules are first.
+To make things run a little faster, you can set the order so that the more inclusive regions / rules are first.
 This only applies if there is an overlap among regions.
 This is because VariantBam will move down the list of regions that apply to this read and stop as soon as it meets an inclusion criteria.
+I prefer to start with a whole-genome region / rule set, and then add more fine-mapped regions later.

 Command Line Script
 ~~~~~~~~~~~~~~~~~~~

 The usual method of including a VariantBam script is to write a text file and pass to
 VariantBam with the ``-r`` flag.
 However, sometimes it is useful to not have to write an intermediate
 file and just feed rules directly in.
-In that case, just pass a string in the -r flag in quotes, and VariantBam
+In that case, just pass a string literal to the -r flag, and VariantBam
 will parse it as if it read it from a file.
 For instance, you might run
 something like the following: